caburj/kwartrack/NOTES.md

   - Maybe show the delete button, but instead of completely deleting the account, only archive it.
     - And archived accounts should be hidden.

+* [X] Allow editing amount and description.
+  - Amount and description is rendered as input.
+    - Update the transaction at onBlur.

 # CANCELLED